mlund/faunus/docs/_docs/topology.md

 ## Molecule Properties

-A molecule is a collection of atoms, but they need not be associated as real molecules.
+A molecule is a collection of atoms, but need not be associated as real molecules.
 Two particular modes can be specified:

 1. If `atomic=true` the atoms in the molecule are unassociated and is